A look at Trump's executive order on refugees, immigration

 REFUGEES

-Trump ordered a four-month suspension to America's broader refugee program.
+Trump ordered a four-month suspension of America's broader refugee program.
 The suspension is intended to provide time to review how refugees are vetted before they are allowed to resettle in the United States.

 Trump's order also cuts the number of refugees the United States plans to accept this budget year by more than half, to 50,000 people from around the world.